rppdev27/seller-dashboard-app-expo-RN-bislin/README.md

 ### UI Development

-- **Custom UI**: This project does not use UI kits like NativeBase or similar libraries.
-All UI components are created manually.
+- **Custom UI**: For this project, I chose to create custom UI components without relying on pre-built frameworks.
+Each element was handcrafted individually.

 ### Prerequisites